 There are so many questions.
 How do we talk about what needs to happen?
 How do we get all our family members on the same page, and come up with a plan?
 How do we manage the inevitable health, legal and financial issues?
 How do we find—and pay for—the necessary resources?

-Our expanded Adult & Senior Care Services through Care.com can provide you with the help you need.
+Our expanded Adult & Senior Care Services through Care.com—available to current benefits-eligible MIT employees and postdoctoral fellows—can provide you with the help you need.

 - In-depth phone consultations with a Licensed Geriatric Social Worker.
 With a simple phone call (855.781.1303, extension 2) to our partners at Care.com, you can arrange free, in-depth consultations with an expert in adult and senior care.
 This Licensed Masters Level Social Worker will work with you to develop a customized action plan crafted to meet your family members’ needs—and yours.
 So if your Mom lives in Florida, you live in Cambridge, and your brother lives in New York—they will help you come up with a plan that works for everyone.
 Care.com can also provide you with a list of vetted providers in communities across the U.S., including geriatric care managers, attorneys who specialize in elder law, at-home care services, senior housing, adult day programs, transportation, and Alzheimer/dementia care.
 Learn more about your Senior care benefit.
 You may also want to review the Frequently Asked Questions.